Last updated 24 May 2023

 - Some significant facts and figures for 2016-2020.

-Cogent Systems, recently acquired by Thales, has been involved in this project since 2002 when it won a contract to supply the Eurodac Automated Fingerprint Identification System (AFIS) - a role Thales Cogent still performs to this day.
+Cogent Systems, recently acquired by Thales, has been involved in this project since 2002, when it won a contract to supply the Eurodac Automated Fingerprint Identification System (AFIS) - a role Thales Cogent still performs today.

 Let's dig in.

 Just two years after the Dublin Convention of 1990, which stated that Asylum applications should be made in the first country of entry into the European Union, Germany set up its fingerprint database of people requesting asylum in different parts of Germany.

 So already, at that time, ten years before Eurodac, the concept of "asylum shopping" was identified as a problem that needed to be tackled.